SEKOIA-IO/documentation/docs/getting_started/manage_users.md

 A role has attached permissions allowing a user to access, view pages and use its features.

-In the following sections, we describe how to set and use to manage your users.
+In the following sections, you will learn how to manage your users.

 ## Needed role and permissions